Oaklands swimming pool closure plan sparks anger

 "My children have swimming lessons here, as do 400 other children.
 Where are we supposed to go now?

-"It is the only council pool left in the west of the city."'No pleasure'
+"It is the only council pool left in the west of the city."

 She also pointed out the pool was used by more than 15 schools as well as swimming and fitness groups.

 Warwick Payne, the council's cabinet member for leisure, said: "As a former Oaklands Community School pupil, who swam his first mile in this pool, it gives me absolutely no pleasure at all to propose its closure.
 This is an indication of just how strained the council's budget is at the moment.

 "It is regrettable that we have had to take this decision, but in light of the £30m savings we have to make this year, it is in the best interests of the city as a whole to close Oaklands."